Flight Safety Raising The Bar.

-Together with additional tools provided to BARS Member Organizations, the BARS Program is a complete package to assist organizations with the management of their aviation risk and provides contracting companies with the level of safety assurance required by their respective organizations.
+Together with additional risk assessment tools, the BARS Program is a complete package to assist organizations with the management of their aviation risk and provides users of aviation support with the level of safety assurance required by their respective organizations.

 Meet us this September in Canberra at: